- Brand name

 Tell your doctor if you have or have had any medical conditions, especially the following:

-- problems with your liver, kidneys or lungs
+- problems with your heart, liver, kidneys or lungs

 Tell your doctor if you plan to have surgery.

 If you have not told your doctor about any of the above, tell them before you take STILNOX CR.

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food store.

 Some medicines may interfere with STILNOX CR.
 These include:

 - medicines to treat depression, anxiety and mental illness